txpipe/cip25-search-engine/README.md

 ### Build & Deploy

-You can use _Skaffold_ `run` command to build the requried artifacts and deploy them to your current k8s context.
+You can use _Skaffold_ `run` command to build the requiried artifacts and deploy them to your current k8s context.

 _Skaffold_ is a great tool that provides lots of options.
 I suggest reading their [excellent docs](https://skaffold.dev/docs/) for fine-tuning the process to your own use-case.